Them: High-pressure sales...

 Yes.
 You’re not a lead.
 You’re a person looking for hot water and we’re not here to trap you in a sales funnel.
 Besides, there are only so many ways to heat water.

 Tankless or on-demand water heaters don’t store hot water, they heat it right when you use it.
 You save space, energy, and never “run out” of hot water even with every faucet open, laundry running, and steamy shower flowing.
 But you’ll pay more upfront and may need to upgrade your gas line and install an outlet nearby to support it.
+But in the long run, they’re the most efficient and longest-lasting option available.
+They do require regular maintenance of flushing/descaling the heat exchanger with vinegar or other solutions, but this is fairly simple to do yourself or hire out at a moderate cost.
+Some claim the money tankless water heaters save is eaten up by people taking longer showers, but we find most people just enjoy the endless hot water and extra floorspace and aren't planning to use the energy savings to fund their retirement.

 In many cases, yes.
 If you call early in the day and we have access to the unit size/type you need, we can replace it same-day.
-We also offer next-day guaranteed appointments.
+We also offer next-day appointments.

 Yes — in most municipalities, a plumbing/mechanical permit is required.
 We handle the permitting process and make sure your install is up to code so you don’t have to worry.
+An inspector may schedule an inspection after the install to verify everything is safe and code compliant.

 Yes, you can absolutely upgrade to a tankless systems.
 Keep in mind not every home is ready for one simply by removing your old water heater — they often require gas line upgrades, additional venting, and an outlet installed nearby.
-We may even need to install a chimney liner if your old water heater shared a chiimney with your furnace or boiler.
+We may even need to install a chimney liner if your old water heater shared a chimney with your furnace or boiler.
 Each of these factors affects the installation cost.

 While we try to give as rigid of a price range as possible with our instant quote tool, upgrading from a tank to tankless has the most 'unknowns' to verify.
 We’ll confirm the exact price on-site before starting work.